bimdata/javascript-api-client/docs/BcfApi.md

 - **Accept**: application/json

-## updateExtensions
+## updateExtensionLabel

-> Extensions updateExtensions(projectsPk, data)
+> Label updateExtensionLabel(id, projectsPk, data)

-Update project extensions
+Update a Label

-Update project extensions
+This is not a standard route.
+Update a Label.
+All topics using this label will be updated Required scopes: bcf:write

 ### Example